stevenvergenz/html-palette/README.md

 *Default*: `null`

 A function called when the selected color changes, either from picker events or a call to the `color` setter function.
+The callback is passed an object containing all three representations of the active color (keys `r,g,b`, `h,s,v`, `a`, and `hex`).
+All three versions represent the same color.

+In addition to the raw color values listed above, the callback argument provides two other properties:

+* `css` - A string representing the given color using the CSS `rgba` function.
+E.g. `"rgba(200, 100, 50, 1.0)"`.
+This is provided because the `hex` format doesn't include the alpha channel.
+* `background` - A CSS string representing the given color composed over a grey and white checked background for alpha visualization.
+Useful for color preview purposes.

 ### disabled